-Certificates attesting to safety and working conditions in the textile industry are good for a corporation's image but are of little use to workers in the global production and supply chains.
-This was made all too clear by the collapse on 24 April 2013 of the Rana Plaza factory complex in Dhaka (Bangladesh) which killed more than 1,130 people and left more than 2,500 injured.
+Controls and certificates attesting to safety and working conditions in the textile industry are good for a corporation's image but are of little use to workers in the global production and supply chains.
+This was made all too clear by the collapse in April 2013 of the Rana Plaza factory complex in Dhaka (Bangladesh) which killed more than 1,130 people and left more than 2,500 injured.
 To date none of the companies involved have taken legal responsibility for the deaths and injuries.
 Instead producers, buyers and retailers have been relying on certificates of safety and labor standards to avoid any legal liability.

 Q&A: BSCI complaint on TÜV Rheinland audit report.